Cracking Vows #ATOZCHALLENGE - C (2026)

 "Why am I really unhappy," she solliloquied.
 "What exactly is missing?
 Would it help if I broke the monotony for a bit?
 Would it wire my thinking differently?
 Would it make me less dependent on Shirish for validation?"

-She lodged the key in the engine of her i10 car and headed for a solo trip to Kamsheth.
+After a few hours of some extempor planning and a quick online booking, she lodged the key in the engine of her i10 car and headed for a solo trip to Kamsheth.

-It was still the wee hours in the morning and Shirish was in deep slumber.
-He would awaken to find her missing and grumble his way through his morning routine.
-Today, she would thankfully miss all of that.
-She sped past the highway cutting through the pollution and finally landed in cleaner, greener, cooler air.
-There was a certain inviting charm to them.
-Sometihng that beckoned her to unwind.
-She breathed in long and hard and exhaled all her grief in one long breathe.
-Tugging at her bag pack she walked in to the reasort and checked in.
-The soft foam bed soaked in her tiredness of working long hours and she slept till late into the after noon.
-She woke up to 2 missed calls.
-No urgency there!
-She went back into the room to take a warm soak in the bath tub adding several aroma essences.
 After ordering her favorite most relaxing chamomile and hibiscus cocktail, she decided to venture into the hills.
 A furry friend walked up to her and cuddled into her arms.
-It seemed to want someone to bond, just like she did.
+It seemed to want someone to bond with, just like she did.
 She realised what was different here.
 They had totally submitted themselves to each other.
 Neither wanted anything more than the friendship.
 Maybe that was the missing link.
-In wanting too much perfection in their lives, they had forgotten to celebrate the very foundation--the friendship that got them together.
+In wanting too much perfection in their lives, they had forgotten to celebrate the very foundatio, the friendship that got them together.

-"Trisha is so immature.
-I feel I shouldnt try to hard to explain things to her.
-It will go above her head anyways.
-So I let her have her way.
+"Don't think about Trisha so much.
+She is so immature that she doesn't realise what she says and does.
+Even if we explain our perspective, it will most likely go above her head anyways.
+So we'll let have her way.
 I know she is a bit pushy, but she comes here only for a while and then gets on with her life.
 So may as well let it go."

-They savoured the creamy dessert together rekindling a love that did not need reassurance.
+They savoured the creamy dessert together rekindling a love that actually did not need reassurance.
 It would always be there no matter the distance or the distractions.

 Comments